BostonGlobe/data_utilities/README.md

 ## drop_duplicates

-Python script that reads a csv from stdin, drops duplicates based on a column, and outputs to stdout.
+Python script that reads a csv, drops duplicates based on a column, and outputs to stdout.
+Takes the last duplicate row.

 #### dependencies